jhbabon/slate/README.md

 # Slate

-Slate is a snippets manager in your command line.
+Slate is a snippets manager for your command line.

 It helps you to have all those small pieces of code, text, and so on in one place and in your favorite environment: the shell.

 ## Installation

-Slate is made with `rust`, so you will need the latest stable version of it to compile and run the program.
+Slate is made with `rust`, so you will need the [latest stable version](https://www.rust-lang.org/downloads.html) of it to compile and run the program.

 Clone the repository and run `cargo install`.
 You can also run `cargo build` if you want only to play with it: